ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Conference papers

 2016
-:   **'"Look, the poet is wearing red socks!": Biographical Recalcitrance in Contemporary Literary History'** (IABA 2016, University of Cyprus, 26--29 May [scheduled])
+:   **'"Look, the poet is wearing red socks!": Biographical Recalcitrance in Contemporary Literary History'** (IABA 2016, University of Cyprus, 26--29 May)

 :   **'Mapping literary groups using graph theory and online reference works'** (2nd Digital Humanities Early Career Conference, King's College London, 20 May)